Enhanced quantum illumination of a lossy target: A sequential interaction model: Model and performance measures

 where \( a^{\prime}_s \) denotes the modified annihilation operator of the transmitted signal and \( a_h \) represents the annihilation operator of the environmental (thermal) noise.

-Next, when the target is present, a portion of the intermediate signal \( a^{\prime}_s \) is reflected after mixing with the noise from the target.
-In real-world scenarios where quantum radars are deployed, the target typically absorbs or scatters most of the signal in arbitrary directions, reflecting only a small fraction.
-Therefore, we model the interaction with the target as an action of another BS with small reflectivity \( p \) and transmissivity (\(1-p \)), resulting in the transformation
+Next, when the lossy target is present, a portion of the intermediate signal \( a^{\prime}_s \) is reflected after mixing with the noise from the target.
+In real-world scenarios where quantum radars and lidars are deployed, the target typically absorbs or scatters most of the signal in arbitrary directions, reflecting only a small fraction.
+Therefore, we model the interaction with the target as an action of another BS (marked as 2 in Fig.~\ref{fig:2a}) with small reflectivity \( p \) and transmissivity (\(1-p \)), resulting in the transformation

-where \( a_t \) denotes the annihilation operator of the target mode.
-Note that for a fully reflecting target, as assumed in \cite{las2017quantum}, $p=1$.
+where \( a_t \) denotes the annihilation operator of the target's intrinsic thermal mode.
+Note that for a fully reflecting target, $p=1$.
+Therefore, the model presented here is a natural extension of the model of ~\cite{las2017quantum}, with their result obtained as the special case $p=1$.

 Finally, the signal \( a^{\prime\prime}_s \) acquires a phase shift \( \phi \) after being deflected by the target,

 Expressed in terms of \( a_s \), \(a_h \), and \(a_t \), the final form of the signal becomes